May 22, 2019

 Sunday, April 15th, 2018, I flew into JFK on-time expecting to make my connecting flight.
 But instead a lot of rain happened.
 My flight to Toronto was cancelled, and nothing was flying out of JFK until the next morning.
 Back then I was an anxious traveler, always yearning for my final destination to decompress from travel anxiety.
 Delta agents advised that I standby, which meant look for a hotel room.
 My guts were boiling hoping something would pop up.

-I was traveling on business and had emails to catch up to.
+I was traveling on business and had emails to catch up on.

 Before I could find a room for the night, the Delta agent called to inform me there is a flight to Toronto leaving that evening, but it was out of Lagaurdia.
 They mentioned a car would take me, so without hesitation I took my bags and marched with purpose through JFK.
 After the frustration and anxiety, I was on my way.